-Prepare for Lasting Love: Premarital Counseling in Mountain Brook, AL
+Prepare for Lasting Love: Premarital Counseling

-Prepare for Lasting Love: Premarital Counseling in Mountain Brook, AL
+Prepare for Lasting Love: Premarital Counseling

 Which Topics Should Engaged Couples Discuss Before Marriage?

-You should discuss how you'll handle money, including debt, spending habits, and saving goals.
+We will discuss how you'll handle money, including debt, spending habits, and saving goals.
 Financial disagreements are among the top marriage stressors, making early alignment crucial.

 How Does Premarital Counseling Differ From Marriage Therapy?